sebogh/panache/README.md

 armor adds styles to Pandoc.

 armor was very much inspired by [panzer].
-In fact parts of it (e.g. some of the YAML-language) where shamelessly stolen from it.
+In fact, parts of it (e.g. some of the YAML-language) where shamelessly stolen from it.

 armor is different from panzer in that implements a "challenge response method".
-Through that, a Markdown document may specify different styles for the same target format (e.g. a draft HTML-style and a selfcontained HTML-style). armor simply compiles a commandline, filters and metadata. armor adds style variables.
+Through that, a Markdown document may specify different styles for the same target format (e.g. a draft HTML-style and a selfcontained HTML-style).
+The style that gets selected depends on the command line argument `--medium` -- the chalenge.

+armor doesn't run Pandoc for style-processing.
+It's meant to be fast and impose as few overhead as possible.

+armor doesn't support `preflight`, `postflight`, `postprocessor ` or `cleanup`.
+It simply compiles commandline, filters and metadata based on styles.

+armor adds style variables.

 # Installation